Vases, Urns, & Ginger Jars

 Condition: Excellent

-Decoration: Hand-painted famille rose enamels with peonies, chrysanthemums, and plum blossoms
+Decoration: Hand-painted famille rose enamels with peonies, chrysanthemums, and floral sprays

 Material: Porcelain